 As part of the campaign, a series of thought-provoking pamphlets have been published and are available to download below.
 These have practical resources, case studies from a variety of schools and organisations, and a series of reflective questions designed to help identify new approaches to achieving deep social justice.

-Digital versions of the pamphlets are available to download for free; copies are also available to purchase for £12.50.
+Digital versions of the pamphlets are available to download for free.

 In this pamphlet, explore how a refocus on deep learning can help achieve a more socially-just and equitable education system as we move into the 2020s.
 It covers how schools can ensure the preconditions of learning are in place: literacy, numeracy and oracy.
 It also considers the role of metacognition in helping students become resilient learners; self-determination so that students become agents of their own lives; and formative assessment, the most powerful strategy we can use to help students learn deeply.